 We’re really surprised.
 I mean we expected the album to do well, but in all honestly we’d never expected it to do this well.
 I don’t think any band has the right to expect their album to do as well as ours is doing.
 It’s something that you always hope for but never actually think is going to happen.

-To hear the full audio of my interviews with Def Leppard’s Steve Clark from 1988 and Vivian Campbell from 1992 subscribe to my Patreon page, where you can eavesdrop on over 200 of my uncut, one-on-one conversations with:
+To hear the full audio of my interviews with Def Leppard’s Steve Clark from 1988, Vivian Campbell from 1992, and Joe Elliott from 2003 subscribe to my Patreon page, where you can eavesdrop on over 250 of my uncut, one-on-one conversations with:

 Jack Blades of Night Ranger, 1984

 Vivian Campbell of Def Leppard, 1992

 Ed Roland of Collective Soul, 1995

 Nancy Wilson of Heart, 2006